filming/PassGen/README.md

 - Alphabetical + Special character passwords
 - Alnumeric + Special character passwords

-### Additional features of this calculator include:
+### Additional features of this generator include:
 - You can specify the length of the password you desire

 ### Project specifications: